retest/docs/docs/recheck-web/postpone-test-breakage.md

 ![NoSuchElementException](NoSuchElementException.png)

 Now let’s redo this with our original test using the `RecheckDriver` and execute it.
 It will still fail, but this time due to differences in the checks (as you would expect) and not due to elements not being found anymore.
 You can verify this by simply ignoring all differences.
-To do so, edit the `.retest/recheck.ignore` file and add `attribute=.*`.
+To do so, edit the `.retest/recheck.ignore` file and add `attribute-regex=.*`.
 This will ignore all attribute changes, including changes to `id` and `name`.
 If you re-execute your test, it will now pass.

 However, if you have a closer look to the log output that is printed to the console during execution, you can see that it will now contain a message similar to the following: